efchatz/pandora/README.md

 ### Firefox

 Firefox uses a different pattern each time it loads the credentials either from the embedded password manager or from another browser plugin.
 For this reason, the search is being made based on common email addresses that are used as usernames too, like "@gmail.com".
 The code will search for this string and print some relevant data before and after that.
 It should be noted that the user can include additional strings (check file getCredsfirefox2.h), but the output will be huge (especially, if a user dumps all processes).
 So, I suggest using different strings for each analysis, say first with "@gmail.com", identify any set of credentials within it, and then use another string, like "@yahoo.com" to identify any possible password within the process.
+Generally, to gain access to the stored credentials, the user must visit the password manager page or visit a stored webpage in which the password manager has stored a set of credentials.
+In the latter case, the process will only contain the credentials of this entry.
+For instance, if a user has saved the credentials of "Facebook" and visits this webpage, the process will only contain the "Facebook" credentials.

 ![firefox-pass](https://github.com/efchatz/pandora/assets/43434138/1e43bd52-ae6d-4b4a-8f41-45b286a70f25)